FriendsOfEpub/WillThatBeOverriden/ReadingSystems/Kindle/KDF-KFX/KindlePreviewer3.md

 Indeed, “Html and css files are replaced by text with associated formatting instructions in binary data structures.
 The possible formatting instructions are based loosely on css properties, but changed and somewhat simplified.”

 As regards drop caps, Amzn has created its own non-standard style properties which are being applied after several conditions have been met (e.g. it is not a floating image, `span` is the first element in `p`, paragraph is the first element of the parent, `font-size` of the `span` is bigger than `font-size` of `p`, it is not a raised cap, etc.).
-As a matter of fact, that’s quite epic.
+As a matter of fact, that’s quite epic in itself.

 And now to the **ion** data representation…